chanjbc/JaneLM/README.md

 To train a new model, first set the parameters of `ModelConfig`, located in `./model.py`, and `TrainConfig`, located in `traineval.py`, according to your computational resources.
 By default, these are set to the same values used in training the 70 M parameter model.

 Then, run `traineval.py`, which uses the following command line arguments:
-- `--tokenization`: set this to either "character" or "tiktoken" (default: "character"); controls the tokenization method used to encode/decode the dataset
+- `--tokenization`: set this to either "character", "tiktoken", or "custom-bpe" (default: "custom-bpe"); controls the tokenization method used to encode/decode the dataset
+- `--resume`: optional flag to resume training from the model and BPE tokenizer specified in `--model_file` and `--config_file`
 - `--model_file`: set this to a .pth file (default: "model.pth"); sets the output file of the trained model, which will be placed in `./models`
 - `--config_file`: set this to a .pkl file (default: "model-config.pkl"); sets the config file of the final, trained model (this saves the model architecture), which will be placed in `./models`